-This course provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
-All students are required to take the advanced placement examination in May.
+Prerequisite: Algebra I, Biology, Chemistry (corequisite) The AP Environmental Science course is designed to be the equivalent of a one-semester, introductory college course in environmental science, through which students engage with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
+The course requires that students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
+Environmental Science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry and geography.
+All students are required to take the AP Environmental Science examination in May.